Omnichannel retailing: The promise and pitfalls

 Hands down, the most ambitious omnichannel initiative of the year goes to West Elm for creating an AI tool that can scan my Pinterest board and learn my aesthetic in seconds to recommend the perfect couch.

-As Chatelain told Fast Company, the tool can be most useful when it fails to accurately predict consumer needs: “A lot of people on our merchant team and our product service team realize that they can use this to find holes in our catalog, to understand the styles that people are really interested in,” he says.
+As told to Fast Company, the tool can be most useful when it fails to accurately predict consumer needs: “A lot of people on our merchant team and our product service team realize that they can use this to find holes in our catalog, to understand the styles that people are really interested in,” he says.
 “It’s taking direct input from our consumers.”